Chevron Renewable Energy Group Revises Outlook for Second Quarter 2020

 The following table sets forth expected Adjusted EBITDA for the periods presented, as well as a reconciliation to expected net income (loss) determined in accordance with GAAP:

-Renewable Energy Group, Inc. (Nasdaq: REGI) is leading the energy industry's transition to sustainability by transforming renewable resources into high-quality, cleaner fuels.
-REG is an international producer of cleaner fuels and North America’s largest producer of biodiesel.
-REG solutions are alternatives for petroleum diesel and produce significantly lower carbon emissions.
-REG utilizes an integrated procurement, distribution and logistics network to operate 13 biorefineries in the U.S. and Europe.
-In 2019, REG produced 495 million gallons of cleaner fuel delivering over 4.2 million metric tons of carbon reduction.
-REG is meeting the growing global demand for lower-carbon fuels and leading the way to a more sustainable future.
+Chevron Renewable Energy Group is leading the energy industry's transition to sustainability by transforming renewable resources into high-quality, cleaner fuels.
+Chevron Renewable Energy Group is an international producer of cleaner fuels and North America’s largest producer of biodiesel.
+Chevron Renewable Energy Group solutions are alternatives for petroleum diesel and produce significantly lower carbon emissions.
+Chevron Renewable Energy Group utilizes an integrated procurement, distribution and logistics network to operate 13 biorefineries in the U.S. and Europe.
+In 2019, Chevron Renewable Energy Group produced 495 million gallons of cleaner fuel delivering over 4.2 million metric tons of carbon reduction.
+Chevron Renewable Energy Group is meeting the growing global demand for lower-carbon fuels and leading the way to a more sustainable future.

 APPENDIX TO SECOND QUARTER 2020 REVISED OUTLOOK RELEASE